sagunanathani/meetup-react-app/README.md

      - **When** I navigate to the event details page
      - **Then** I should see a chart that displays the event's data in a visual format
 ```

+🧩 How I’ll Use Serverless Functions in the Meet App:

+- Frontend: React or similar framework
+- OAuth Layer: Google OAuth 2.0
+- Backend Functions: AWS Lambda
+- API Gateway: To trigger Lambda functions
+- Database (if needed): DynamoDB or Firebase
+- Event Source: Google Calendar API

+In the Meet App, serverless functions are a core part of the backend architecture.
+I’m using AWS Lambda to handle backend logic without maintaining a traditional server.
+These functions are triggered by user actions and API requests, allowing the app to scale automatically and remain cost-efficient.
+Specifically, I’ll use serverless functions to:

+- Fetch event data from the Google Calendar API securely using OAuth2.
+- Process search queries based on city input and return filtered event results.
+- Handle data visualization logic, such as aggregating event genres and locations for chart rendering.
+- Support offline functionality by caching responses and serving them when the user is disconnected.
+  This approach ensures that the app remains lightweight, fast, and responsive across devices.
+Serverless architecture also simplifies deployment and maintenance, allowing me to focus on building features rather than managing infrastructure.